Why Commission a Portrait Painting Instead of Photography?

 Paintings Are For the Home

 There is also a considerable difference in how a painting lives within a space.
-A photograph often belongs to a moment, while a painting belongs to a home.
-It becomes part of the architecture of a room, part of a family’s visual history, something that gathers meaning as years pass.
+A photograph often belongs to a moment.
+A painting belongs to a home.

 Portraiture & Tradition